Skip to main content

 Strategic Treatment Planning

 Acne scars generally improve through a staged strategy rather than a single intervention.
-The objective is progressive remodeling, better skin continuity, softer relief transitions, and more regular light reflection across the scarred area.
+The objective is progressive remodeling, better surface continuity, softer relief transitions, and more regular light reflection across the treated area.

 • Session planning according to scar type and density